 This document, approved by the Board of John Wood Group PLC, sets out Wood's policy and approach to conducting its tax affairs and dealing with tax risk, and is made available to all Wood's stakeholders.
 This document complies with Schedule 19 of Finance Act 2016 in relation to groups publishing their tax strategy.
-The document will be periodically reviewed by the Group Tax team, and any amendments will be approved by the John Wood Group PLC Board of Directors.
-It is effective for the year ending 31 December 2021, and will remain in effect until any amendments are approved by the John Wood Group PLC Board of Directors.
+This strategy also factors in HMRCs Framework for Cooperative Compliance in the UK, following a consultation process titled "Improving Large Business Tax Compliance" with regards to dealings with tax authorities and governance of tax affairs.
+The document will be periodically reviewed and any amendments will be submitted for approval by the John Wood Group PLC Board of Directors.
+It is effective for the year ending 31 December 2023, and will remain in effect until any amendments are approved by the John Wood Group PLC Board of Directors.